pedrobemer/stockfy-api/README.md

 This project is my first project coding in Golang and modeling a Backend application, where I expect to improve my knownledge in constructing a backend environment.
 If you have some suggestion for improvement in this project feel free to contribute creating an issue.

-To construct such backend, we use this libraries and tools from Go:
+To construct such backend, we use these libraries and tools from Go:
 - [PostgreSQL](https://www.postgresql.org/docs/): An open source object-relational database system.
 - [Fiber](https://github.com/gofiber/fiber): A framework to construct our HTTP routes.
 It is inspired in the Express framework from Node.js.
 - [Firebase](https://firebase.google.com/): Google Framework that we use for user authentication.
 Our work uses the [Firebase SDK](https://firebase.google.com/docs/auth) for Go and the [REST API](https://firebase.google.com/docs/reference/rest/auth#section-api-usage) to facilitate the email verification.
 - [Pgx](https://github.com/jackc/pgx): A Golang toolkit for PostgreSQL implementations, which is the assumed database for our backend project.
 - [Pgxmock](https://github.com/pashagolub/pgxmock): A mock library for the Pgx implementation.
 It is used in our unit tests for our database functions.
-- [Net HTTP](https://pkg.go.dev/net/http): A Golang library that provied HTTP client and server implementations.
+- [Net HTTP](https://pkg.go.dev/net/http): A Golang library that provides a HTTP client and server.
 In this project, it is used only to mock HTTP requests for unit testing the routes from our REST API.
+- [Finnhub](https://finnhub.io/docs/api): A RESTful API for real-time information regarding investiments around the world.
+Nevertheless, as a brazilian investor, this database does not have all the possible assets such as stocks without ownership in the company (BBDC4, ITUB4) and real estate funds.
+- [Alpha Vantage](https://finnhub.io/docs/api): A RESTful API for real-time information regarding investments around the world.
+Unlike the Finnhub, this application has all the possible assets from Brazil.
+Nevertheless, the free version enables few request per hour in comparison with the Finnhub.

-## REST API
+## REST API for user control

 #### Login
 ---